Before you sign: work through the medical & dental office lease checklist to confirm, point by point, the terms that drive your exposure.

 Dental Practices in Washington State face a Landlord-Heavy commercial lease market.
 Major dental practices markets in the state include Seattle, Spokane, Bellevue, Tacoma, Redmond.
 Typical space rents range around $28–48/sqft/yr depending on location, build-out level, and landlord.

-Seattle dental practice landlords near major hospital systems in Capitol Hill and First Hill routinely demand 18-month personal guaranties and include broad HIPAA compliance pass-through provisions — obligations that go beyond what landlords legally have the right to impose on tenants.
+Seattle dental practice landlords near major hospital systems in Capitol Hill and First Hill routinely demand 18-month personal guaranties and include broad HIPAA compliance pass-through provisions — obligations that usually go beyond anything HIPAA itself requires of landlords — worth negotiating out or narrowing.

 Top Lease Risks for Washington State Dental Practices